Brittle Minds, Fixable Activations: Understanding Belief Representations in Language Models: Introduction

+To answer these research questions, we perform probing and activation editing experiments using \textbf{12 LMs} (\Cref{fig:teaser}).
+We first compare base models with those fine-tuned via SFT and/or RLHF \cite{ouyang2022training}(\textbf{RQ1}), finding that belief representations emerge in consistent patterns across models, improve with model size, and -- especially in smaller models -- benefit significantly from fine-tuning.
+To provide evidence that LMs' belief representations are structured (\textbf{RQ2}), we show that (1) probes trained on randomly permuted labels perform at chance -- confirming selectivity, and (2) probes trained on top-$k$ principal components still recover most accuracy for $k \ll d_{model}$.
+Next, we test robustness (\textbf{RQ3}) using varied prompts.
+Surprisingly, semantically neutral changes can reduce accuracy, revealing that representations of others' beliefs are brittle to prompts.
+However, we show that it is possible to strengthen models' representation by using contrastive activation addition \cite[CAA]{rimsky2023steering}, obtaining significant performance improvements across different ToM tasks (\textbf{RQ4}).

-In summary, our work makes the following contributions: \begin{enumerate}[leftmargin=0.5cm,itemsep=0.25cm,topsep=0pt] \item We report extensive probing experiments with various types of LMs with different model sizes and fine-tuning approaches, showing that the quality of models' internal representations of the beliefs of others increases with model size and, more crucially, fine-tuning. \item We are the first to study how prompt variations impact belief probing performance, showing that models' representations are sensitive to prompt variations, even when such variations should be beneficial. \item We show that by using contrastive activation addition it is possible to improve models' reasoning performance by steering their activations without the need to train any probe. \end{enumerate}
+In summary, our work makes the following contributions: \begin{enumerate}[leftmargin=0.5cm,itemsep=0cm,topsep=0pt] \item We provide extensive probing experiments across 12 LMs, suggesting that representations of others' beliefs improve with size and fine-tuning, and that these representations are structured yet brittle to prompt variations. \item We show that we can strengthen models' representations by using contrastive activation addition and improve their ToM performance. \end{enumerate}